 Support for business activities is always applied for from the authority granting the aid, usually in connection with a national aid scheme.
-In Finland, authorities grating State aid include Tekes – the Finnish Funding Agency for Innovation, Finnvera, centres for economic development, transport and the environment, regional councils, municipalities and joint municipal authorities.
+In Finland, authorities grating State aid include Business Finland – the Finnish Funding Agency for Innovation, Finnvera, centres for economic development, transport and the environment, regional councils, municipalities and joint municipal authorities.

 State aid authorities are advised by: elisa.fagerstrom(at)gov.fi, sanna.nyyssola(at)gov.fi and samuli.miettinen(at)gov.fi